Air Plant Care 101

 Potential Pests and Diseases

-You can soak most air plants for up to 12 hours, as long as your home is arid enough that they will dry out within 4 hours afterward.
+You can soak most air plants for up to 12 hours, as long as your home is arid enough that they will completely dry out within 4 hours afterward.
 Setting the plant on a paper or cloth towel after watering can speed the drying process.
+It’s also a good idea to turn it upside down to dry so water doesn’t continue to sit on its leaves.